Rosterfy catches up with Oxfam Great Britain's, Head of Volunteering, Elena Laguna to discuss her top tips for volunteer engagement.

 - Managing other online volunteers

-- Train your volunteers.
-Just because you don’t have volunteers operating within your office or onsite at an event, doesn’t mean that they don’t still require training.
-A lot of the virtual opportunities available require an understanding of your event, organization and/or cause so take the time to educate your volunteers about your organization and ensure that they have the skills to perform at their best.
+Just because you don’t have volunteers operating within your office or on site at an event, doesn’t mean that they don’t require training.
+A lot of the virtual opportunities available require an understanding of your event, organization and/or cause so take the time to educate your volunteers about your organization and ensure that they have the skills to perform the task to the best of their abilities.

 - Welcome message from Volunteer Manager or CEO (email or video)

-- Competitions including cutest pet, fancy dress costume etc
+- Competitions including cutest pet, fancy dress costume, share photos of your lunch or view

-- Social media groups to allow your volunteers to interact with one another
+- Create private social media groups to allow your volunteers to interact with one another

-- Appreciation posts including birthdays and milestone achievements
+- Share appreciation posts including birthdays and milestone achievements

-Virtual volunteering can open the doors to a whole new host of volunteering opportunities so take the time to do it well and your nonprofit, event or cause will continue to see the benefits for many years to come.
+Virtual volunteering is a great way to expand the volunteering opportunities you offer, so take the time to do it well and your nonprofit, event or cause will continue to see the benefits for many years to come.